wkoszek/me/source/blog/2015-09-23-why-its-not-about-self-driving.md

 of Google’s self-driving car know that this technology came from sweat and pain; beginnings are never easy.
 It took 10 years to perfect the technology, and it will probably take another 5 to 10 years to get the cars on the street.
 Perhaps even more.
-The prototypes are workin, but with the car needs to come a law, which might be the more difficult part of the processt (If the self-driving car crashes and injures somebody, who’s suing who?)
+The prototypes are working, but with the car needs to come a law, which might be the more difficult part of the process (If the self-driving car crashes and injures somebody, who’s suing who?)
 So the question is: Are the Googles and Apples of this world willing to wait so long?
 Maybe.
 Is it necessary?
 No.